artnc/chronofile/README.md

 # Chronofile

 This is a personal time tracking app designed and developed by and for myself.
+More info at my [blog](https://chaidarun.com/ten-years-of-logging-my-life) and [Hacker News](https://news.ycombinator.com/item?id=29692087).

 You're welcome to try it out for yourself by installing an APK from the [releases](https://github.com/artnc/chronofile/releases) page, but be warned that the app requires Android 10+ and has undergone essentially zero QA!
 Feel free to open a GitHub issue if you're having problems.